3. Worker

 What makes someone a worker

-Someone is likely to be legally classed as a worker if most of these things apply:
+Someone is likely to have the legal status of worker if most of these things apply:

 - their work for the organisation is more casual, for example work is less structured or they do not have a regular working pattern